 Problem-solving gives you the skills to manage your symptoms.

-1. Social interaction with those who care for you, with social distancing to keep everyone safe and social media, we don’t have to and shouldn’t be doing this face to face right now, we have the ability to message, FaceTime, Skype, text, call etc., Talking to the right people can help, friends, family, support groups, talk therapy, psychologists.
+1. Social interaction with those who care for you, with social distancing to keep everyone safe and social media, we don’t have to be doing this face to face to start, we have the ability to message, FaceTime, Skype, text, call etc., Talking to the right people can help, friends, family, support groups, talk therapy, psychologists.

-Talking with people who can help our, cognitive behavioural, which teaches us to adjust your thoughts and actions.
-So when we are focused on the news about the pandemic our nervous system can keep us hooked on it, then we need to distract ourselves away from it, talking with people about it to get it out, yet then talk about how we feel, then talk about something that makes us laugh.
+Talking with people who can help our cognitive behavioural, which teaches us to adjust our thoughts and actions.
+So when we are focused on the news about the pandemic, our nervous system can keep us hooked on it, then we need to distract ourselves away from it, talking with people about it to get it out, yet then talk about how we feel, then talk about something that makes us laugh.

 Interpersonal shows you how to communicate better.